UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-02-24-Intune-Logs-SMB.md

 # Intro

-Getting logs for troubleshooting deployments and configurations driven by Intune maybe difficult when device is off-prem (which nowadays is most of the times).
+Getting logs for troubleshooting deployments and configurations driven by Intune may be difficult when device is off-prem (which nowadays is most of the times).
 In this post I will show you how to create Azure file share, map it as network drive and make Intune do the copying. ☁

 # Azure file share